NiNiyas/autoscan/README.md

 `JOE_API_KEY` - Jellyfin/Emby API key.
 Make one at `http://<jellyfinoremby_host>/web/index.html#/apikeys.html`.

 `JOE_HOST` - Jellyfin/Emby server url with no trailing slash.

+`JOE_ENTIRE_REFRESH` - This option triggers a full refresh of all libraries on the server.
+**Be aware that this process may take a significant amount of time depending on the size and number of your libraries.**

 ### Sections